top of page

 Main Threats

 Since the beginning of the past century, many economically important non-native wild fauna have been introduced to Argentinean Patagonia to generate income.
 As a result, many native species, including the guiña, are valued less.
 In some areas the guiña is considered to be harmful vermin due to the predation of domestic poultry.
 In one study in the Valdivia area and on Chiloé Island, despite 66% of farmers acknowledging that confinement is necessary to protect their animals, up to 54% of farmers left their animals permanently unconfined.
 At the same time, 48.6% of participating farmers disliked guiñas, 57.5% regarded them as (very) damaging, and 19.8% wished for their population to decrease and 17% for them to disappear altogether.
 Illegal killing seems to be quite frequent throughout its range.
-Every year guiñas are killed in retaliation for poultry depredation, and this has happened even within Lanin National Park (Argentina) in recent years.
-Negative attitudes are often based on popular beliefs, myths and symbolism and not necessarily on the actual amount of damage caused.
+Every year guiñas are killed in retaliation for poultry depredation, and this has happened even within Lanin National Park (Argentina).
+Negative attitudes are often based on popular beliefs, myths, and symbolism and not necessarily on the actual amount of damage caused.
 Some people erroneously consider the guiña as a “vampire” that sucks the blood of their prey without eating them.
-Guiñas are also killed by dogs, and road kills are a major problem.
+Guiñas are also killed by domestic dogs and by disease transmission by co-occurring domestic carnivores, dogs and cats.
+A study on Chiloé Island identified positive cases of Feline Immunodeficiency Virus (FIV) and Feline leukemia virus (FeLV) in guiñas, probably transmitted from co-occurring domestic cats.
+In Los Ríos region, Chile, free-ranging, unvaccinated domestic cats were found to be abundant in the habitats of the guiña, posing a risk for pathogen transmission.
+Road kills are also a major problem for the species.

 Conservation Efforts and Protection Status